epicchainlabs/epicchain/docs/ReferenceCounter.md

 ### What is Tracked

-In the Neo VM, the `ReferenceCounter` class is used to count references to objects to track and manage `StackItem` references.
+In the EpicChain VM, the `ReferenceCounter` class is used to count references to objects to track and manage `StackItem` references.
 The `reference_count` calculates the total number of current references, including stack references and object references.
 Specifically, the `reference_count` increases or decreases in the following situations:

 #### Increment Reference